moj-analytical-services/splink/docs/blog/posts/2026-01-29-running-splink-in-production.md

 Linking a single dataset to itself (deduplication), or linking two datasets together, is a fairly contained problem.
 Once you start linking many datasets on a schedule, the shape of the work changes.

-With k datasets, there are `k × (k − 1) ÷ 2` possible cross-dataset pairs to consider.
+With k datasets, there are $k \times (k - 1) / 2$ possible cross-dataset pairs to consider.
 Three datasets gives you three pairs, and four gives you six.

 By the time you get to eight datasets, that is 28 cross-dataset comparisons, before you have even thought about deduplicating within each source.